Nelnet Bank Review Overview

 Nelnet Bank, member FDIC, joins a long list of lenders offering student loan refinancing.
 How does Nelnet Bank compare to the top lenders in the market?

 To prepare this review of Nelnet Bank student loan refinance, I’ve reviewed loan terms, spoken with a Nelnet Bank representative, and compared Nelnet Bank’s refinance options to other lenders in the marketplace.

 Ultimately, Nelnet Bank is a solid but unremarkable student loan refinance option.
 Nelnet Bank has no selling point that meaningfully separates them from most other refinance lenders.
 However, they offer decent interest rates and could be the best option for many borrowers.

 Nelnet Bank Refinance: The Basics

 As far as minimum requirements are concerned, Nelnet Bank follows most industry standards.
 Borrowers will need to be U.S. citizens or permanent residents.
 Nelnet Bank also requires applicants to have at least a Bachelor’s degree.

 |680, or 640 with an eligible cosigner

 The minimum loan with Nelnet Bank is $5,000, and the maximum loan size will depend upon your field of study.
 Those with undergraduate degrees can borrow up to $125,000, while most graduate degree holders can borrow up to $175,000.
 Graduate health professionals can borrow up to $500,000.

-The Nelnet Bank interest rates are currently quite competitive with the very best rates on the market.
-Nelnet does well both in short-term loans and long-term loans.
+The Nelnet Bank interest rates lag slightly behind the very best rates on the market.
+However, Nelnet Bank does well both in short-term loans and long-term loans.

 A Warning about Refinancing with Nelnet Bank